 There are several stages to an IVF treatment cycle.
 Normally the average treatment cycle with Waterstone Clinic takes approximately eight weeks from the start of medications until you take a pregnancy test.

-In the most commonly used treatment protocol (‘long protocol’) the woman takes the combined oral contraceptive pill for approximately three weeks, starting with the first day of her period.
+In the most commonly used treatment protocol (‘long protocol’) the woman takes the combined oral contraceptive pill for a number of weeks, starting with the first day of her period.
 This prevents the development of ovarian cysts as the treatment cycle begins.

 Following this she commences a daily injection of gonadotrophin-releasing hormone (GnRH) analogue (Buserelin) which temporarily makes the pituitary gland incapable of releasing LH, thus preventing early ovulation.